 Botticelli was at the height of his career when he painted this picture, at the request of rich patrons, breaking with convention.
 His Venus is the graceful, elegant nude, far from any sacred and religious claims, far removed from the tradition of the Middle Ages.

-III.
-Mannerism and Rococo: the Libertine Body
+3. Mannerism and Rococo: The Libertine Body

 It is during the Mannerist period of the 16th and 17th centuries that nude paintings truly became freed from all constraints or religious considerations.
 Mannerism offered huge freedom in the representation of the body.
 Between the form exaggeration and bodily distortion, a strong sense of eroticism emerged.

 Dating from 1550, Agnolo Bronzino’s painting entitled Allegory of the Triumph of Venus is one of the leading examples of Mannerism.
 The graceful curves of this immodest Venus trace, on the diagonal of the painting, a “serpentine” line typical of this aesthetic trend: curves and counter-curves that soften the bodies of the figures represented.